-Local churches are a huge part of EmberHope Youthville’s mission to inspire change and impact lives, and the blessings are mutual for both our organization and the churches involved.
+Local churches are a huge part of EmberHope Youthville’s mission to inspire change and impact lives, and the blessings of church partnership are mutual.
 One such church, First United Methodist Church (UMC) in Dodge City, has partnered with EmberHope Youthville for more than 80 years.

 Reverend Jerre Nolte, who’s served the congregation since 2015, tells us his personal experience began when church members created over 150 prayer cards that year for the children at EmberHope Youthville.
 “We went out to see the cards stapled to the bulletin board at EmberHope Youthville, and the students would look for their names to see if someone was praying for them,” he says.
 Although the campus is now closed, we have found new ways the church can stay connected with EmberHope Youthville’s mission by providing office space to their Functional Family Therapist program serving families in the Dodge City area.